 As mentioned in my previous article on 7 Reasons Why Taking a Break from Social Media Can Be Good for You excess use of social media can lead to sleep disturbances.
 The connection was established by a 2016 study but also by the Royal Society for Public Health.

 Researchers concluded that social media users sleep less and not as thick and restful as non-users.

 It all starts with the idea of reading something online or checking your social media account.
 You engage in discussions, browse photos, watch videos, or play games, and you lose track of time.
 By the time you decide to stop, it is long past midnight or even early morning.
 The same activity prevents you from going to bed early and catching up on the lost sleep the following evening as well.

 5. Digital Distraction Makes Us Dumb and Twitchy

-It may seem an exaggeration, but it is the conclusion of an article in Financial Times.
-As the author explains, the state of boredom, the activities that do not represent a challenge for our brain and allow it to enter the “default” mode are the ones that spark our creativity and allow us to come up with ideas and solution.
+It may seem an exaggeration, but it is the conclusion of an article in the Financial Times.
+As the author explains, the state of boredom, the activities that do not represent a challenge for our brain, and allow it to enter the “default” mode are the ones that spark our creativity and allow us to come up with ideas and solutions.